 Our Annual Work Plan outlines some of the key work that we propose to undertake to realise our objectives in the coming year.
 We also highlight our on-going work, which supports these goals.
-This document is a draft of our Work Plan and Budget for the Commission's 2022/2023 financial year.
+This document is our Work Plan and Budget for the Commission's 2022/2023 financial year.